Distributed Representations of Signed Networks: Scalable Embedding of Signed Networks ( )

 Here $\mathcal{N}$ is the number of targeted node examples per edge and $\tau$ is a function which selects from $\samp{i}$ or $\samn{i}$ based on the sign $s_{ij}$. $\tau$ selects from $\samp{i}$ ($\samn{i}$) if $s_{ij}<0$ ($s_{ij}>0$).

-The benefit of targeted node sampling in terms of global balance considerations across the entire network is shown in Fig.~\ref{fig:negs} (c) and (d).
+The benefit of targeted node sampling in terms of global balance considerations across the entire network is shown in Fig.~\ref{fig:comp_node}.
 Here we compare how our proposed approach \seine{} and \sine{}~\cite{sine} maintain structural balance.
-For simplicity suppose only edge $e_{ij}$ has negative sign.
-Now \sine{} optimizes w.r.t. pairs of edges in $2$-hop paths each having different signs.
-Therefore optimizing the edge $e_{ij}$ involves only the immediate neighbors of node $v_i$ and $v_j$, i.e. $v_l,v_m,v_n,v_o$ (Fig. \ref{fig:negs} (c)).
+For simplicity suppose only edge $e_{ij}$ has a negative sign.
+Now \sine{} only optimizes w.r.t. pairs of edges in $2$-hop paths each having different signs.
+Therefore optimizing the edge $e_{ij}$ involves only the immediate neighbors of node $v_i$ and $v_j$, i.e. $v_l,v_m,v_n,v_o$ (Fig. \ref{fig:comp_node} (a)).
 However \seine{} skips the immediate neighbors while it uses higher order neighbors (i.e., $v_a,v_b,v_c,v_x,v_y,v_z$).
 Note that \seine{} actually uses immediate neighbors as separate examples (i.e edge $e_{il}, e_{im}$ etc.).
-In this way \seine{} covers more nodes to optimize the embedding space than \sine{}.
+In this manner \seine{} covers more nodes to optimize the embedding space than \sine{}.